frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section2-exercise2.md

 In the last exercise, we made a single plate in isolation.
 In this exercise, you will create a plate that connects two box tubes together by combining tools learned previously with one new tool.

-To get started, find the "Exercise 2: Gussets" part studio in the "Section 2" folder of the template document.
+To get started, find the "Exercise 2: Gussets" part studio in the "Section 2" folder in your copy of the template document.

 Your task is **create a simple gusset for the provided drivetrain frame** by **repeating the workflow** you should have memorized in the previous exercise.
 The holes for this gusset will be copied into the sketch from the tubes of the frame with the `Use` tool: